Skyrat-SS13/Skyrat-tg/modular_skyrat/modules/sizeplay/readme.md

 Be careful.
 The configs are not designed for being reloaded mid-game, so if you do so, things will get wonky.

 This PR is by no means exhaustive in terms of features nor perfect in terms of code quality.
-It's just the first iteration that will go live.
+It's just the first iteration.
 ### TG Proc/File Changes

-- code/game/atoms.dm, /atom/proc/set_base_pixel_y() - added an animation
+- code/datums/mutations/body.dm - changed the dwarfism and gigantism to use the new set_size() proc
+- code/modules/reagents/chemistry/reagents/other_reagents.dm - growth serum now uses the set_size() proc too

 ### Defines